-- Travel Expense, (see Form FIN-F008), should be approved by a supervisor and/or the appropiate council member and submitted to Accounts Payable thirty (30) working days prior to the date needed.
+- 1. Travel Expense, (see Form FIN-F008), should be approved by a supervisor and/or the appropriate council member and submitted to Accounts Payable thirty (30) working days prior to the date needed.
 Forms must be typed or written in ink and should reflect the appropriate budget code. - 2.
 Travel advances cannot be given more than five (5) working days in advance. - 3.
 Travel advances should be cleared within three (3) working days after travel is complete.
 Original receipts and documentation must be presented.
-Settlement could require:
+Settlement could require: - a. the individual to repay the amount that the advance exceeded the actual travel costs, or

-Effective Date: July 1, 2020 Revised October 30, 2020 a. the individual to repay the amount that the advance exceeded the actual travel costs, or b. an additional amount to be paid to the individual if actual costs were greater than the advance.
-2 • oyees in non-compliance will be invoiced for the amount of ravel advance within thirty (30) days after the completion of I. 5 5.
-Empl advai oyees in non-compliance will not be issued further travel nces. e 6. he/sh repla atten amou empl me an employee receives a travel advance or prepayment, ne is obligated to attend the conference/meeting or send a cement.
-If neither the employee nor his/her replacement ds the conference/meeting, the employee must repay the int of the advance/prepayment.
-Whenever possible, the oyee must obtain a refund from the conference/meeting attendance has been canceled.
+- b. an additional amount to be paid to the individual if actual costs were greater than the advance. - 4.
+Employees in non-compliance will be invoiced for the amount of the travel advance within thirty (30) days after the completion of travel. - 5.
+Employees in non-compliance will not be issued further travel advances. - 6.
+Anytime an employee receives a travel advance or prepayment, he/she is obligated to attend the conference/meeting or send a replacement.
+If neither the employee nor his/her replacement attends the conference/meeting, the employee must repay the amount of the advance/prepayment.
+Whenever possible, the employee must obtain a refund from the conference/meeting when attendance has been canceled.